Bond Prices Fall on WSJ Report on Draghi

 ADVERTISEMENT

-Mr. Srivastava said he has cut Treasury bondholdings during the recent selloff.
+Mr. Srivastava said he has cut Treasury holdings during the recent selloff.
 He expects the 10-year Treasury yield to rise close to 2.75% at the end of this year.

-Worries about a pivot toward reduced monetary stimulus led to relatively tepid demand for a $12 billion sale of 30-year Treasury bonds on Thursday afternoon.
+Worries about a pivot toward reduced monetary stimulus led to relatively tepid demand for a $12 billion sale of 30-year Treasury bonds on Thursday afternoon, some investors said.
 The bonds were sold at a yield of 2.936%, higher than 2.925% before the auction and a sign demand was weaker than dealers had anticipated.

 The Treasury bond market had stabilized earlier this week following a two-week selloff, rallying on Wednesday after Fed Chairwoman Janet Yellen's semiannual testimony to Congress bolstered market expectation that the Fed would be very slow in tightening monetary policy.